What to measure

 Measuring and analyzing engagement

-Some leading organizations have taken a page from voice-of-the customer initiatives, applying these concepts and services (such as social network analysis, sentiment analysis and social recognition and feedback channels) to gather additional insight around employee opinions, behaviors and attitudes — and create a “voice of the employee.”
+Some leading organizations have taken a page from voice-of-the customer initiatives, applying these concepts and services (such as social network analysis, sentiment analysis, and social recognition and feedback channels) to gather additional insight around employee opinions, behaviors and attitudes — to create a “voice of the employee (VoE).”

 Many HR organizations also try to correlate engagement scores with other HR metrics such as attrition, performance ratings and internal mobility to better determine the business value of measuring engagement and to be more proactive in containing problems.

 Leverage engagement measures in business decisions

 As employee engagement measurement becomes part of a broader VoE initiative, it should also become a component of a broader strategy for measuring business performance.
 When this data is tracked regularly and made available to managers, business leaders can start to understand the correlations between employee engagement scores and other business metrics.

 For example, customer service organizations can examine over time how call volumes, customer satisfaction scores and employee engagement evolve separately and in tandem with each other.
 They can identify which factors of engagement, when increased, have the most significant impact on customer satisfaction.

 Similarly, in a retail environment, monitoring front-line sales employee engagement along with foot traffic, sales and in-store promotions can help organizations devise the right employee incentives to ensure high store profitability.
 The key is to examine the most critical drivers of employee engagement within a given business context and to link them to the specific operational results that a business unit is targeting.